 An example for your pure entertainment:

 If you do not know how a carabao looks, find pictures for reference.
-Copy or re-invent out of the image.
+Copy or re-invent from out of the image.
 A picture may only show the front view or limited angle.
 Gather enough comparison of subjects based on your requirements.
-Even if the art theme is outlandish, always use natural reference before deviating from it.
+Even if the art theme is outlandish, always use natural references before deviating from it.

 As for the carabao on the right, I took this photo during a provincial visit.
 In one look, what did you observe?
 The rest are self-explanatory.